doingsomethingrandom/How-To/README.md

 - A scissor
 - A marker
 - A ruler
+- Some lentils

+1. Get your ruler and marker then mark a 10cm x 5cm rectangle on the cloth x2.
-1. Cut out two pieces of cloth the same size.
+2. Cut out the pieces of cloth that you marked.
-2. Get your sewing needlean attach it to the string of wool or cotton or just any string that is big enough
+3. Get your sewing needlean attach it to the string of wool or cotton or just any string that is big enough.
+4. Sew three edges.
+5. Fill with lentils then sew it close.
+6. Now your done.